 MAKE THE CAKE BATTER:

-Place the butter, shortening, the remaining 21⁄4 cups (450 g) sugar, the vanilla, baking soda, salt, and the reserved zest in the mixer bowl (no need to clean it) and switch to the paddle attachment.
+- Place the butter, shortening, the remaining 21⁄4 cups (450 g) sugar, the vanilla, baking soda, salt, in the mixer bowl (no need to clean it) and switch to the paddle attachment.
 Beat until light and fluffy.
 Add the egg yolks, one at a time, waiting for each yolk to incorporate before adding the next.
+Add in the mango puree and mix.
 Occasionally stop the mixer and scrape down the sides of the bowl.
 The batter should look thick and rich.

-Cut the green tops off the strawberries, discarding the tops, and coarsely chop the strawberries into 1⁄2-inch chunks.
-Place the chopped strawberries (and any accumulated juice) in a medium pot along with the remaining 11⁄2 cups (300 g) sugar.
+- Peel and chop the kiwis then place in a medium pot along with the remaining 11⁄2 cups (300 g) sugar.
 Bring to a boil, stirring constantly.
-Cook over high heat until the strawberries have released their juice, the sugar has dissolved, and the liquid is bubbling furiously and bright red, about 5 minutes.
-Remove from the heat and pour the strawberry sugar syrup through a fine-mesh strainer into another medium pot, catching all the solids.
-Place the strawberry solids in a food processor or blender and process into a smooth puree.
+Remove from the heat and pour the kiwi sugar syrup through a fine-mesh strainer into another medium pot, catching all the solids.
+Place the kiwi solids in a food processor or blender and process into a smooth puree.

 ASSEMBLE THE CAKE:

 - Place one cake layer on a cake stand or serving platter and peel off the parchment paper if you haven’t already.
 Un-mold the custard onto the cake; you may need to coax it out with a butter knife.
 Peel off the parchment paper.
 Repeat this process with the second cake layer, the second custard layer, and then the final cake layer on top.